cfpb/proxy-methodology/README.md

 such as confidential supervisory information.

-Please note that all scripts and subroutines are written for execution in STATA 12 on a Linux platform and may need to be modified for other environments.
+Please note that all scripts and subroutines are written for execution in Stata 12 on a Linux platform and may need to be modified for other environments.
 Users must define a number of parameters, including file paths and arguments for subroutines.
 The scripts that define the subroutines also identify and describe arguments, as required.